Package and capability management for Forge Kernel.

 Generate and use lock files for reproducible module installations across environments.

-Pre-installed with Forge Engine.
+Pre-installed with Forge Kernel.
 Manual installation options available.

 # Verify installation